-Tyson employee speaks out
+Tyson worker shares personal experience of having COVID-19

 He works at Tyson's Waterloo plant, the hardest hit in Eastern Iowa.

-"My boss didn't care if I went to go wash my hands 20 times in an hour as long as I could still work and get the work done."
+"My boss didn't care if I went to go wash my hands 20 times in an hour as long as I could still work and get the work done," he said.

-As meat processing plants became coronavirus hot spots, and the virus took hold, 444 staff members at the Waterloos plant tested positive.
+As meat processing plants became coronavirus hot spots, and the virus took hold, 444 staff members at the Waterloo plant tested positive.

 "The cold heart truth is no one saw this coming the way it came," said Zach.